 At the end of the course, participants are expected to be equipped with;

 Set at the operational level, the course targets a mixed group of middle level security sector practitioners from the following:

 The selection process will strive to achieve gender balance of participants as much as possible.

 The course is planned to cover the following modules:

 To complement the classroom work, there will also be an educational tour to the following places:

 The problem-based learning approach will be used in the delivery of the ten-day residential course.
 Participants will play active roles in the learning process under the supervised guidance of a team of experienced facilitators.
 The course content will thus be delivered using a combination of tools such as; lectures, case studies, small group work exercises and simulation among others.
 The course will be conducted in both English and French.

 Interested applicants are requested to kindly fill and submit an online application form.
 To access to the application form, click here.

-Cost of travel for non Ghanaians, accommodation and feeding for all participants will be covered by the KAIPTC. (sponsored by German Ministry of Defence and Ministry of Foreign Affairs)
+Cost of travel, accommodation and feeding for participants will be covered by the KAIPTC. (sponsored by German Ministry of Defence and Ministry of Foreign Affairs)